OmniLayer/spec/README.md

 + Description: indivisible or not
 + Size: 16-bit unsigned integer, 2 bytes
 + Valid values:
-    * 1: New Indivisible shares
+    * 1: New Indivisible tokens
     * 2: New Divisible currency
-    * 65: Indivisible shares when replacing a previous property
+    * 65: Indivisible tokens when replacing a previous property
     * 66: Divisible currency when replacing a previous property
-    * 129: Indivisible shares when appending a previous property
+    * 129: Indivisible tokens when appending a previous property
     * 130: Divisible currency when appending a previous property

 ### Field: Response sub-action (future)